Vxtr10/Earnings-Call-NLP-Strategy-V2/README.md

 Although the machine learning algorithm I aim to produce is not as sophisticated as one made by a billion-dollar hedge fund’, my goal for this project is to produce a web application that can provide retail investors with an accessible and well-rounded stock forecast.

+Publicly-traded companies are prohibited to fabricate or deceive investors in earnings calls so it’s a useful tool for stock valuations.
+There may exist patterns from earnings calls that may be identified by a machine learning algorithm and used to extrapolate the direction of future stock movements.
+Various feature extraction techniques are used to convert earnings call transcripts (texts) to machine-readable formats (vectors).

+The main feature extraction methods include the use of various NLP techinques, including: sentiment analysis (finBERT), text complexity metrics, key word filtering, TF-IDF and Cosine similarity.
+These features are grouped in "bins", then fed through a Random Forest Classifier.

+The results are stored in Firebase, which also facilitates user authentication and stores users' saved data.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------